-Featured Leaders was an ongoing series from the Center for Leading Healthcare Change that profiled pharmacy leaders in the community.
+Featured Leaders was a series from the Center for Leading Healthcare Change that profiled pharmacy leaders in the community.

 Carter advocates that "we must move now if we are to realize the Joint Commission of Pharmacy Practitioners 2015 vision of a truly patient-centered practice, of a 'new American pharmacist'—one who uses knowledge of drugs and drug products, and patient care skills; someone who accepts the responsibility of working with people to improve drug therapy outcomes and thereby improve patients' health."

 Ken Clark may not know author Richard Bach, but he’s spent his life adhering to his philosophy: Ask yourself the secret of your success.
 Listen to your answer, and practice it.
 For a career that has spanned nearly three decades, the secret to Clark’s success has been simple: He helps.
 Every day he strives to make a difference in the lives of the people whose prescriptions he administers.

 In a life that has spanned over three quarters of a century, two things have always remained constant to Ervasti – change and enthusiasm.
 Born to Finnish immigrants in Sebeka, Minn., Ervasti’s humble beginnings could not have predicted his success.
 The youngest of 12, he credits his farming experience for giving him the confidence he needed to take chances and succeed in life.
 Education was strongly valued in the Ervasti household.
 Something that, Ervasti said, led him to the University of Minnesota and his chosen degree in pharmacy.